 Introduction

 During my first few years of teaching, one thing I struggled with was how to teach short answer responses to my students.
-Even getting them to write was a challenge.
+Even getting them to write was a challenge, and many students lacked the confidence to explain their thinking with evidence from the text.

 Model The Method

-Many of your high school students will probably be familiar with the various mnemonics that their previous teachers may have use.
-These mnemonics include but aren’t limited to:
+Many of your high school students will already be familiar with various paragraph-writing mnemonics introduced by previous teachers.
+These may include but aren’t limited to:

 - ACES (Answer, Cite, Explain, Summary)